supertestnet/handcrank/README.md

 Because miners can delay withdrawals, users of the sidechain can have confidence that miners get to decide between competing attempts to withdraw the same coins.
 Miners can force a withdrawal attempt to crawl along if it's not made by the rightful owner, leaving time for the rightful owner to say where the money should really go, at which point miners can hasten along the withdrawal and send the coins to the right place.
 Thus miners are in control of sidechain withdrawals.

 51% of miners are trusted not to steal a user's coins.
 They could steal by colluding to keep their signature shards and use them to sign a transaction taking money straight out of the deposit address.
-This won’t work if at least one of the original 51% of miners was honest and deleted their shard, but that's not the only danger: at any time, the 51% can collude to (1) let transactions proceed quickly no matter what, (2) move all utxos into the anyone_can_spend address with the spend sigs as quickly as possible, (3) immediately (in the same block) move them into one or more of their own addresses, and (4) orphan any blocks containing transactions that try to get any utxos to their rightful owners through the expected procedure.
+This won’t work if at least one of the original 51% of miners was honest and deleted their shard, but that's not the only danger: at any time, the 51% can collude to (1) let transactions proceed quickly no matter what, (2) immediately move any utxos in an anyone_can_spend state into one or more of their own addresses, and (3) orphan any blocks containing transactions that try to get any utxos to their rightful owners through the expected procedure.

 Users of the sidechain must trust miners to instead follow the expected procedure: make fraudulent withdrawals crawl through their timelocks until their rightful owners speak up.
-But (1) let rightful transactions proceed quickly, (2) move the utxos into the anyone_can_spend address with the spend sigs, (3) immediately (in the same block) move them into the addresses specified by the rightful owners, and (4) orphan any blocks containing transactions that try to steal user funds.
+But (1) let rightful transactions proceed quickly, (2) immediately move any utxos in an anyone_can_spend state into the addresses specified by the rightful owners, and (3) orphan any blocks containing transactions that try to steal user funds.
 As long as 51% of miners follow this protocol, users should not lose funds.
 If less than 51% follow this protocol, users of the sidechain can lose their money forever, meaning they mistrusted the miners and should learn their lesson.

 # Lifecycle of a handcrank deposit